MeVisLab Toolbox Reference

 If the above handler should support all datatypes, use AllTypes instead of StandardTypes as template argument.

-Now to a more complex example, having different output/input types (only showing the configuration parts):
+Now to a more complex example that has different output and input types (only showing the configuration parts):

 class ExampleHandler : public TypedCalculateOutputImageHandler<ExampleHandler, 1, StandardTypes, FloatTypes>